BenniG123/stream-clipper/README.md

 ```

 ### Rocket League Best-of-X example
-Stream Clipper will overlay the series score by setting "showSeriesScore" to true.
-You must specify a "winner" for each clip.
+Overlay the series score by setting "showSeriesScore" to true.
+You must specify a "winner" for each clip, which must match one of the two team names.

+If "padSeriesLength" is set, the script will append earlier matches to the end of the video if the series ends early.
+This is done so the video length doesn't give away the winner partway through the series.

 Config file for a rocket league series:
 ```json